MileHacker Logo

 Seasonal Considerations

-Shoulder Season (May, September, December - February): Fewer crowds and potentially cheaper lodging prices.
-Weather remains suitable for many activities.
+Shoulder Season (May, September, December - February): Fewer crowds and potentially lower accommodation prices.
+Weather remains suitable for lots of activities.
 May brings substantial rain; winter can be chilly.
 September still carries a slight typhoon risk.

 Typhoon Season June-October